Date & Time: May 26, 2022 | 11:00 am PT

 Professor of Pharmaceutical Sciences and Pharmacogenomics and Director of Pharmacogenomics, Manchester University

 Dr. David Kisor is a Professor of Pharmaceutical Sciences and Pharmacogenomics and the Director of Pharmacogenomics at Manchester University, in Fort Wayne, IN.
 He is responsible for directing pharmacogenomics across programs in the College of Pharmacy, Natural and Health Sciences.
 Dr. Kisor received his PharmD from The Ohio State University, completed a postdoctoral fellowship in therapeutic drug monitoring and pharmacokinetics at Ohio State, and has integrated pharmacogenetics and pharmacogenomics with pharmacokinetic subject matter since 1998.
-Dr. Kisor is very engaged in pharmacogenomics education, having been involved with the American Association of Colleges of Pharmacy Pharmacogenomics Special Interest Group (AACP PGx SIG) in defining/refining competency statements in genetics/genomics for pharmacists as well as leading the effort to provide the first certification program in PGx in the United States.Watch Video Recording
+Dr. Kisor is very engaged in pharmacogenomics education, having been involved with the American Association of Colleges of Pharmacy Pharmacogenomics Special Interest Group (AACP PGx SIG) in defining/refining competency statements in genetics/genomics for pharmacists as well as leading the effort to provide the first certification program in PGx in the United States.Watch the Recording